-BURN OR ELECTRICAL SHOCK
+BURN OR ELECTRICAL SHOCK HAZARD

-To avoid risk of injury or death, Make sure all controls are OFF and oven is COOL before cleaning.
+Make sure all controls are OFF and oven is COOL before cleaning.
 Failure to do so can result in burns or electrical shock.

-To avoid sickness and food waste.
-DO NOT allow defrosted food to remain in the oven for more than two hours.
+To avoid sickness and food waste, DO NOT allow defrosted food to remain in the oven for more than two hours.